 You can find this adjustment in many ergonomic models and look for it in a chair and is a must if you want to achieve maximum comfort and productivity.
 Still, there are a few models like Aeron and Workpro that add complete movement to them.

 And the best part is that these chairs do it smoothly.
 You won’t hear any cracking sounds or have your armrests snap out because you just wanted to move them.

 In an ergonomic chair, every part is dedicated to taking care of a specific part of your body.
-For example, armrests are there for your arms, seats, and backrest for your hips and back.
+For example, armrests are there for your arms while seats and backrest for your hips and back.
 In the same way, a waterfall seat cushion manages to take care of your legs.

-When you sit in either chair, you’ll sense that your legs can move freely and that you don’t experience those tingly feeling when you work for long hours.
+When you sit in either chair, you’ll sense that your legs can move freely and that you don’t experience that tingly sensation when you work for long hours.
 That tingly feeling, by the way, is because of restriction of the blood flow in your legs.

 Workpro Quantum 9000 and Aeron have breathable mesh on both their seats and backrests.
-You know the drill of working for long during summer – the sweating season.
+You know the drill when you work for long during summer – the sweating season.
 With these chairs and their mesh bodies, you can do that easily.

 In fact, they will let your sweat dry up without leaving stains on your clothes, and in the process, keep you cool to the bones.
 So, no matter what you’re working on and how long you’re working, you’ll stay cool throughout.

 Despite being a low-cost chair, the meshwork in Workpro Quantum 9000 works just fine.
 There haven’t been any issues so far.